 2018 Annual Report (extract) – tracking malnourished pregnant mothers

 This report covers a 12 month year to 31 May 2018.
-Trustees report the highlights in this executive report, leaving the Main Body to contain the other information.
+We trustees report the highlights in this executive report.
+And we are leaving the Main Body to contain the other information.

 Achievements and future plans

 This year our significant achievement is in accumulating funds for disaster response, and in clarifying our focus.
-In 2018 Southern Africa was still gripped by the largest famine since the 1980s.
-Wings responded by sending funds: to track malnourished expectant mothers through the work of Mission Aviation Fellowship in Mozambique (see their webpage below), investing in the resilience of this highly vulnerable people group.
+And in 2018 Southern Africa was still gripped by the largest famine since the 1980s.
+So Wings responded by sending funds: to track malnourished expectant mothers through the work of Mission Aviation Fellowship in Mozambique (see their webpage below), investing in the resilience of this highly vulnerable people group.

 Once again trustees have been most grateful for the support of our donors and volunteers.
 Thank you all.